 The 19 credits used to satisfy an option in Finance may not be used to satisfy any other major, minor or option within the School of Business Administration.

-\\ Courses marked with double asterisks may also be counted toward TS 1 requirements.
+^{} Courses marked with double asterisks may also be counted toward TS1 or Q requirements.

-Plus 4 credits from the list below:

 CSIS 370 Software Engineering II: Systems Analysis

-BA 402/CSIS 402 Electronic Commerce
+CSIS 402 Electronic Commerce BA 392 Research Topics